rzzzwilson/Random-Stuff/RTIOW/README.rst

 Weekend".
 I will implement each exercise in the book in Python.
 Also develop C versions in parallel with the python.
 Just for giggles.

-Each program in the book will have its own folder here.
+The **python** folder holds the vanilla python code from the book.
+This includes writing a PPM file as output.
+There will be at least one folder for each chapter.
+I will also attempt to write C code to do the same ray trace.

 Got up to **write_PPM5b** in the C code before it got hard.
-Adding a 'hit' function pointer to the **hit_record** funtion in *hitable.h* is the way forward, but that breaks all prexisting code which I don't want to do.
+Adding a 'hit' function pointer to the **hit_record** function in *hitable.h* is the way forward, but that breaks all prexisting code which I don't want to do.
 So the C code stops at **write_PPM5b**.